zendframework/zf2-documentation/docs/languages/ar/modules/zend.cache.frontends.rst

    <?php

    // [...] you should avoid to put too much lines before the cache section
-   // [...] for example, for optimal performances, "require_once" or "Zend_Loader::loadClass" should be
+   // [...] for example, for optimal performances, "require_once" or "Zend\Loader\Loader::loadClass" should be
    // [...] after the cache section

    require_once 'Zend/Cache.php';